nichlock/code-snips/catalog/README.md

 ## MilSpec Wire

 [M22759 Wire](https://www.awcwire.com/mil-spec-wire-and-cable/m22759) is fairly cheap and extremely high quality.
 The file in this repository lists the types of wire and their properties.
+Types /16 and /18 have been the best in the past.

 # EE Tools